 Safely Held Spaces’ vision is of safe, compassionate, empowering support in local communities in the UK for people experiencing extreme mental and emotional distress and altered states, often called psychosis, and for the people supporting them.

-We aim to achieve this vision by exploring and challenging the current mental health paradigm, piloting and seeking to influence the development of safe spaces for holders and experiencers and improving access to information on where to find safe spaces and other forms of support
+We aim to achieve this vision by exploring and reimagining the current mental health paradigm, piloting and seeking to influence the development of safe spaces for holders and experiencers and improving access to information on where to find safe spaces and other forms of support

 What we do